mirsaiddev/mirsaiddev/README.md

 ===========================
 Flutter Developer
 -----------------
-I have been working as a freelance flutter developer for 3 years.
-Now I am Flutter developer in Alchemy Smart and Alatsu.
+I have been working as a freelance flutter developer for 4 years.
+Now I am project manager in Centirir.
 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [mirsaidefendi@gmail.com](mailto:mirsaidefendi@gmail.com)
 * 🧠  I'm learning Swift, Unity and NodeJS